Convoy (1978 film): Plot

-The Governor of New Mexico, Jerry Haskins, meets Rubber Duck at his request, after being told that the Governor has ideas of using the National Guard on the convoy.
+The Governor of New Mexico, Jerry Haskins, meets Rubber Duck at his request, after being told that the Governor has ideas of using the National Guard on the convoy after Rubber Duck and his convoy manage to avoid a New Mexico State Police roadblock and then get their escort through town due to Rubber Duck carrying hazardous materials.
 About the same time, Wallace and a brutal Texas sheriff arrest Spider Mike (who had left the convoy to be with his wife after she gave birth to their son) in Alvarez, Texas.
 Wallace's plan is to use Mike as bait to trap Rubber Duck.
 A janitor at the jail, aware of the plan, sends messages by CB radio that Spider Mike has been wrongfully arrested and beaten.
 Various truckers relay the message to New Mexico.

 Rubber Duck ends the meeting with Haskins and leaves to rescue Spider Mike.
 Several other truckers join him in heading east to Texas.
 The truckers eventually destroy half of the town and the jail and rescue Spider Mike.
 Knowing they will now be hunted by the authorities, the truckers head for the border of Mexico.
 On the way, Rubber Duck gets separated from the rest of the convoy when the others get stopped by a minor traffic accident involving Pig Pen/Love Machine.
-In a showdown near the United States-Mexico border, Rubber Duck is forced to face Wallace and a National Guard unit stationed on a bridge.
-Firing a machine gun, Wallace and the Guardsmen cause the truck's tanker trailer to explode, while Rubber Duck deliberately steers the tractor unit over the side of the bridge, plummeting into the churning river below, presumably sending Duck to his death.
+In a showdown near the United States-Mexico border, Rubber Duck is forced to face Wallace, the Texas Highway Patrol, and a National Guard unit stationed on a bridge.
+Firing an M60 machine gun, Wallace, the Texas DPS troopers, and the Guardsmen cause the truck's tanker trailer to explode, while Rubber Duck deliberately steers the tractor unit over the side of the bridge, plummeting into the churning river below, presumably sending Duck to his death.
+Melissa witnesses this from the shoreline once she realized Duck's intention after he had her get out of his truck and tossed out her luggage as well so she wouldn't be harmed, while Pig Pen/Love Machine and the other members of the convoy blare their horns in mourning.
+Even Wallace looks remorseful over the demise of his long-time adversary.

 A public funeral is held for Rubber Duck.
-A distraught Melissa is led to a school bus with several "long-haired friends of Jesus" inside.
-There she finds Rubber Duck in disguise sitting in the back - revealing that he had swum from the wreckage.
-The convoy takes to the road with the coffin in tow.
-As the bus passes Wallace, he spots the Duck and bursts into laughter.
+A distraught Melissa is led to a school bus with several "long-haired friends of Jesus" inside that had joined the convoy earlier.
+There she finds Rubber Duck in disguise sitting in the back - revealing that he had swum from the wreckage after the tractor sank into the river.
+The convoy takes to the road with the coffin in tow, presumably heading for Washington, D.C..
+As the bus passes Wallace, he spots the Duck and bursts into laughter over seeing that his adversary survived.